 Nor has my penchant for making people smile.
 In grade school I brought class clown to a new level.
 It cost me my grades, and also led to a few suspensions, but there was nothing I enjoyed more than leaving my classmates in stitches.
 Sometimes even the teacher had to take a second to regain composure.
 I thought maybe I’d make a good Psychologist, helping people smile, so I went Premed at NYU, till I realized the night before classes started that I’d have to sit still and study a lot.
 (Hence the B.A.)
 Naturally, I tried my hand at comedy, but I couldn’t afford to be broke, and I was already getting gigs and discovering my knack for making dance floors pop.
 So, it was settled: I was to be a professional DJ.

-Today, my career is in its 14th year with no signs of slowing down.
-I’ve played just about every NYC lounge, bar and dance club from Wall Street to 125th, from Brooklyn to the Bronx, not-to-mention residencies and guest spots across the globe; I continue to work with a growing list of high-profile clients and world-renown artists; I spin some of the most celebrated annual events in NYC, including the Brooklyn Black Tie Ball, the Brooklyn Botanic Garden Spring Gala and Central Park Summerstage to name a few; I’ve created the most legendary old-school dance party in NYC history, the award winning Freedom Party® (voted “Best Dance Party” by Village Voice in 2015; also a monthly in Chicago); and I continue to create unforgettable nightlife experiences for people from all walks of life.
+Today, my career is in its 20th year with no signs of slowing down.
+I’ve played just about every NYC lounge, bar, and dance club from Wall Street to 125th, from Brooklyn to the Bronx, not-to-mention residencies and guest spots across the globe; I continue to work with a growing list of high-profile clients and world-renown artists (like Snoop Dogg, Diplo, Benny Blanco, Boyz II Men, John Legend, Miguel, Blondie…); I spin some of the most celebrated annual events in NYC, including the Brooklyn Black Tie Ball, the Brooklyn Botanic Garden Spring Gala, and Central Park Summerstage to name a few; I’ve created the most legendary old-school dance party in NYC history, the award-winning Freedom Party® (18-plus years and 800-plus parties; voted “Best Dance Party” by Village Voice in 2015); and I continue to create unforgettable nightlife experiences for people from all walks of life.

 After years of hard work, dedication and professionalism, my name and reputation as a DJ in the music and entertainment industry precedes itself.
 And though I don’t get to play nearly as much ELO at the gigs as I’d like to, and 8-track tapes (and Liberace) are long gone, my love for the music, the night, and for making people smile are still here.